ttb-git/ollama/docs/modelfile.md

 ## Notes

-- the **modelfile is not case sensitive**.
-In the examples, we use uppercase for instructions to make it easier to distinguish it from arguments.
 - Instructions can be in any order.
 In the examples, we start with FROM instruction to keep it easily readable.